terminaldweller/mutator/README.md

 ### Notes

-#### **The project will be updated everytime there is a major LLVM release and will use those libraries instead of the old ones.**<br/>
+#### **The project will be updated every time there is a major LLVM release and will use those libraries instead of the old ones.**<br/>

 #### **As soon as I manage to find a copy of the Misra-C:2012 document, I'll implement that.
 Currently the tool only supports Misra-C:2004.**<br/>
 Misra-C rule checker outputs a simple text or xml report.
 JSON support will be implemented in the future.<br/>
 I'm using **TDD**.
 The files under the **test** folder are for that purpose.
 They are not unit tests or are not meant to test that the build process was successful.Those tests will be added later.<br/>
-The project has been tested to biuld on Fedora25(other major linux distros should be fine).
+The project has been tested to build on Fedora25(other major linux distros should be fine).
 Windows remains untested.
 I might give it a try when I feel masochistic enough.<br/>
 The project might, at a later point in time, start using **Cmake** for the build process.
 Currently the TDD tests use CMake as an extra check.<br/>
 Misra 2012 support will be added in the future.<br/>
 Also a note regarding building the LLVM libraries.
-It is safer to build the libraries with clang++ if youre going to later use those libraries with clang++(you can get the distro version of clang from your distro's repo).
+It is safer to build the libraries with clang++ if you're going to later use those libraries with clang++(you can get the distro version of clang from your distro's repo).
 The same applies to g++.<br/>
 The master branch is the dev version.
 Release versions will be forked.<br/>
 Doxygen comments will be added later on.<br/>